About Instrument Loan Project

 Application Rules

-*Category A and B can be applied at the same time.
+*Applicants can apply for both A and B at the same time.

-*The total loan period in Category A and B must be up to 7 years.
+*The total possible loan period in Category A and B must be up to 7 years.

-*Re-applying for Category A or B is possible during the loan in Category C.
+*Re-applying for Category A or B is possible during the loan in Category A, B, or C.

 Other